Browns and Walkers

 From Ancestry I have found an index for the baptism of a Duncan McLachlan to Colin McLachlan and Catherine Beaton at North Knapdale, Argyllshire on 7th November 1830.

-I was in a similar position 13 years ago with the Douglases when I knew the family lived in Stirlingshire and Perthshire.
+I was in a similar position at the start of my research regarding where a branch of the family originated: I knew the Douglas family lived in Stirlingshire and Perthshire but could not be sure at first of which county they originated in.
 The breakthrough which helped me know not to follow a Kirkcaldy family was the place name Lethendy.
 With the McLachlans, Beatons and Carmichaels there are no place names to help us.

 Ancestry have released a list of Apprentices Indentured in the Merchant Navy, 1824-1910.
 It includes a D McLachlan, aged 16, indentured on 8th January 1846.
 He was bound for 4 years.
 He would work for J Whiteside of Whitehaven.
 Whitehaven was a big port in the 18th century and presumably still was a busy one at this time.
 It has impressive fortifications and a big harbour.
 Duncan- if it was him- would serve on the St Mary 221.
 The last column, Remarks, says simply “Greenock” but whether this is where he joined or came from or ended is not clear.